There are several good DocuSign alternatives available for your business plans on the internet. All you need to do is go out there and explore.

 - The software's current integrations may not be ideal for businesses that work with CRM platforms.

-- Currently, Signaturely doesn’t offer a mobile application.
+- Currently, Signaturely doesn’t offer any mobile apps.

 Image via Signaturely

-Pro Tip: Opt for the free trial to see what you think about the tool.
-Once you’re convinced of its functionality, you can upgrade to another plan.
+Pro Tip: Opt for the free trial to see what you think about the e-signature software tool.
+Once you’re convinced of its functionality, you can upgrade from the free trial to another plan.

 - Obviously, Adobe Sign offers Microsoft 365 integration.